camillareis/camillareis.github.io/_pages/cv.md

 * **University Assistant** | since Dezember 2021 <br />
   at Graz University of Technology <br />
-  details see teaching and publications & research
+  for more details see [teaching](https://camillareis.github.io/teaching/) and [publications & research](https://camillareis.github.io/reserach-publications/)

 * **Sales and Marketing Assistant** | October 2018 - May 2019 <br />
   at wirecube GmbH in Graz <br />